WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 # Lists

-Lists are useful to present lengthy and complex content in a well structured format that is easy to read and scan for readers.
+Lists are useful to present lengthy and complex content in a well-structured format that is easy to read and scan for readers.
 Use a parallel syntax for all lists and its items.

 For more information about procedural steps that provide instructions to achieve a particular task, see [Procedures]().